 Students seeking admission to one of the graduate programs will need to include transcripts from all prior institutions of higher learning along with the graduate school application.
 In addition, admission for either a masters level or doctoral program requires a minimum of three letters of recommendation and a personal goal statement that is at least two pages long, double-spaced and provides information on why the student has chosen the particular profession, some background on the student, and future professional goals.
 In addition, transcripts must confirm proof of the previous attainment of either the bachelors or masters level degree from an accredited university or college.

 Tuition and Financial Aid

 As a private and religion-based institution, tuition costs for both undergraduate and graduate levels are the same regardless of whether the student is an in-state resident or not.
 Undergraduate coursework is charged at $435 per credit hour, while graduate coursework is charged at $550 per credit hour.
-In both cases, there are various additional fees ranging in totals of approximately $566 to $596 per semester.
+In both cases, there are various additional fees ranging from totals of approximately $566 to $596 per semester.

 Financial aid is available from a variety of sources for students who qualify.
-Sources include federal grants and student loans as well as specific scholarships and work study arrangements.
+Sources include federal grants and student loans as well as specific scholarships and work-study arrangements.
 The first step to determining eligibility and receiving financial aid is to fill out and return the Free Application for Federal Student Aid (FAFSA).
 This form can be completed and submitted completely online.